SharePoint Diagnostics Tool (SPDiag)

 Updated: August 27, 2009

-Applies To: Office SharePoint Server 2007
+Applies To: Windows SharePoint Services 3.0

 The SharePoint Diagnostic tool (SPDiag) version 2, included with the latest release of the SharePoint Administration Toolkit, was created to simplify and standardize troubleshooting of SharePoint Products and Technologies, and to provide a unified view of collected data.
 SharePoint Products and Technologies administrators can use SPDiag to gather relevant information from a farm, display the results in a meaningful way, identify performance issues, and export the collected data and reports for analysis by Microsoft support personnel.

 The SharePoint Products and Technologies platform is highly complex and can be used for a wide variety of uses.
 Deploying, managing, and troubleshooting SharePoint Products and Technologies requires extensive knowledge spanning multiple technology areas, including security, networking, such Web technologies as ASPX, and SQL Server.

 Traditionally, troubleshooting SharePoint Products and Technologies involves manually collecting a wide array of data from servers in the affected farm, and then manually analyzing the data to determine the source of the problem.
 This process can be complex and time-consuming, and data collection itself can place a significant load on the servers.